LVx Option

 Continuous Wave Laser Voltage Probing (CW-LVP)

 The same hardware used to implement LVI also makes it possible to acquire functional waveform data using Continuous Wave Laser Voltage Probing (CW-LVP).
-Unlike high-bandwidth pulsed-laser LVP, such as that employed in the DCG Systems Ruby instrument, this fast LVP uses a Continuous Wave (CW) laser.
+Unlike high-bandwidth pulsed-laser , this fast LVP uses a Continuous Wave (CW) laser.

 The difference between CW-LVP and pulsed-laser LVP